reututy/Snake_Game/README.md

 - Snake view - in the right side of the screen

 ![alt text](https://raw.githubusercontent.com/reututy/Snake_Game/master/res/textures/three_views.jpg)

+You can change between 'up view' and 'snake view' by pressing 'V'.

 The 'free view' and the 'snake view' are able to be controlled via camera mode.